 If you’re photographing a handmade product next to another item that’s competing to be the star of the photo, it’s going to look off.

-Make sure the props you’re using are not competing with your product.
-Selecting props that are a more muted color can help.
-Also selecting props that are smaller (or that can be partly cropped out yet still add some context) than your product can help too.
+Also selecting props that are a more muted in color or are smaller (or that can be partly cropped out yet still add some context) than your product can help too.

 Don’t use too many props

 The more things you add to a product photo, the more you need to ask yourself “Does this make the photo look better or worse?”